22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Armando Rafael

-Turn beans, the ultimate pantry staple, into a budget- and gut- friendly burger—you won't miss the meat or the bun.
+Turn beans, the ultimate pantry staple, into a healthy and budget-friendly burger—you won't miss the meat.
 Serve the burgers with more whole foods; atop a bed of greens with the healthy fat duo of avocados and almonds.

 Cauliflower Faux-Tato Salad